This is a past event.

 Now that we have reached the last chapter in the programme The Cost of Art, we would like to open up a space for discussing the ideas that have arisen in the workshops about the value of art and the cost of artistic work, while, at the same time, proposing some new reflections that may (who knows?) provoke a social transformation.

 We have invited Joana Marques and Maria João Brilhante to join with the workshop leaders so that we can arrive at more specific conclusions about what art costs and what its value is.

-Joana Marques is a sociologist at the Centre for Research and Studies in Sociology of the University Institute of Lisbon and has been undertaking research into the precariousness of artistic work, as well as studying artistic collectives in Portugal and Brazil.
+Joana Marques is a sociologist at A3S and the Centre for Research and Studies in Sociology of the University Institute of Lisbon and has been undertaking research into the precariousness of artistic work, as well as studying artistic collectives in Portugal and Brazil.
 Currently, under the auspices of the Marie Curie Fellowship Programme, she is undertaking a research study entitled “COLLECTITUDE – The construction of the collective in times of precariousness, precarious work and countermovements” in which artists are one of the segments of the labour market.
 Maria João Brilhante is a professor and the director of the Master’s Degree and PhD programmes in Theatre Studies, as well as a researcher at the Centre for Theatre Studies at the School of Arts and Humanities of the University of Lisbon and the coordinator of the ARGOS Project, funded by the European Commission’s framework programme Creative Europe, which accompanies processes of theatrical creation in loco in five different countries: Portugal, Italy, France, Belgium and Lebanon.

 See the live streaming here or at Culturgest's Facebook page

 Conference 15 OUT in live streaming and at Pequeno Auditório.
 Free entry.

 Reduced venue capacity.
 The ticket can be requested 15 min. prior to the event or booked in advance on this website.